tomas193/statistics-web-app/README.md

 # Statistics Web Application

 ## Overview
-This repository contains a Statistics Web Application developen in JavaScript and HTML+CSS.
+This repository contains a Statistics Web Application developed in JavaScript and HTML+CSS.
 The purpose of this application is to store interactive dashboards where the user can upload pictures and data in an easy way.
 On the other hand, the application host and statistics & analytics module where the user enter kpi's inputs and targets; with the input data and targets, the application performs specific calculations and return visible data in a graph way, where a date range can be selected.